 The mission that was inspired by the life of one precious girl remains the beacon of Taylor’s Tale to this day, and will continue into the future with your support.

-Taylor’s Tale hosted the North Carolina Rare Disease Legislators Breakfast in Raleigh on March 25, 2015.
-State legislators, leaders of the state’s bio-tech industry and representatives of rare disease patient advocacy groups attended the breakfast.
-Taylor’s Tale President Sharon King was joined by Dr. Jude Samulski, director of the Gene Therapy Center at UNC-Chapel Hill, and Jon P. Stonehouse, president and CEO of BioCryst Pharmaceuticals, to present an overview of public health and economic development opportunities in North Carolina.
-Read more…
+The legislation gained momentum following the North Carolina Rare Disease Legislators Breakfast, which Taylor’s Tale hosted in Raleigh on March 25.
+State legislators, biotech industry leaders and representatives of rare disease patient advocacy groups were addressed by Sharon King, president of Taylor’s Tale: Jude Samulski, director of the Gene Therapy Center at the University of North Carolina at Chapel Hill: and Jon P. Stonehouse, president and CEO of BioCryst Pharmaceuticals.

 The speakers presented an overview of public health and economic development opportunities in North Carolina.
 During the event, King proposed the development of the North Carolina Rare Disease Advisory Council with an initial goal of positioning the state as a leader in rare disease research and development.
 She shared that an estimated one million North Carolinians, including her daughter, Taylor, are victims of a rare disease.